Encinal Tower

 The Encinal Tower was a skyscraper proposed for construction in Downtown Oakland, California.
 The mixed-use tower was planned to rise 715 ft and contain 56 floors for office and residential use.
 The project design consisted of a glass and X-bracing-covered cylindrical building with one side that resembles a roll of fabric unraveling.
 If built, the skyscraper would have been the tallest building in Oakland and third-tallest in the Bay Area after 555 California Street and the Transamerica Pyramid, both located in San Francisco.
 The project had undergone several design and name changes since it was first proposed in 2006.
-The proposal was withdrawn in 2010, and in 2012 the property sold to a developer who plans a much smaller tower.
+The proposal was withdrawn in 2010, and in 2012 the property sold to a developer who planned a much smaller tower.

+The site of the cancelled tower eventually became the location of 1900 Broadway, a 39-floor mixed-use tower, which was completed in 2024.

 Description

 The project was located in Downtown Oakland a few blocks away from Lake Merritt and right next to the 19th Street Oakland BART station.
 The site is bounded by Broadway, Franklin, 19th, and 20th streets.
 Several lowrise buildings and a parking lot currently inhabit the proposed building site.
 The developers of the project were Chengben (Peter) Wang, and Encinal; the architect is Skidmore, Owings & Merrill.

 The proposed building had the shape of an oval cylinder with one side that curves outward and downward.
 Its exterior skin consisted of glass and X-braces with a horizontal line passing through the center of the X. The large tower was planned to stand 715 ft tall with 56 floors and contain 1500000 sqft of floor space.
 The majority (790000 sqft) of this space would consist of offices, 320000 sqft would have gone to parking, and 75000 sqft for retail space.
 The top 22 floors of the skyscraper would have housed 220 residential units or ten units per floor.
 There would have been a large, 60 ft lobby housing artwork at the base of the building.
 The building's floorplates will average 32000 sqft in size.
 Wang intended to make this building a landmark for the city of Oakland.

 At 715 ft in height, the proposed skyscraper would have far surpassed the 404 ft-tall Ordway Building as the tallest building in Oakland and tallest in the Bay Area outside San Francisco.
 The building would have come in as the third-tallest in the Bay Area overall, after the 779 ft-tall 555 California Street and the 853 ft-tall Transamerica Pyramid.